-Inserts a line to be configured after the selected line.
-Deletes the selected line.
-Places the selected line before the line just above it.
-Places the selected line after the line just below it.
-Places the selected line before the line just above it. • Places the selected line after the line just below it.
-Removes the selected line and moves it to the clipboard.
-Copies the selected line and moves it to the clipboard.
-Pastes the line from the clipboard above the selected line.
-This button makes it possible to create as many filter rules as the number of URL categories in the selected URL base at once.
-All rules created in this way are enabled and the associated action by default is a
+Add Inserts a line to be configured after the selected line.
+Delete Deletes the selected line.
+Move up Places the selected line before the line just above it.
+Move down Places the selected line after the line just below it.
+Cut Removes the selected line and moves it to the clipboard. Сору Copies the selected line and moves it to the clipboard.
+Paste Pastes the line from the clipboard above the selected line.
+Add all predefined categories This button makes it possible to create as many filter rules as the number of URL categories in the selected URL base at once.
+All rules created in this way are enabled and the associated action by default is a redirection to the block page BlockPage_00.